amoakonathaniel123/helloworld/README.md

-# helloworld
+# hello world
-we are all about Java
+we are all about java,
+the ambition is to help an application that can help solve daily live issues